constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/export-from-constellation.md

 of these will present dialog boxes and details on those are further down this page:

--   *Image* - Export a screenshot of the graph window as a .png
+-   *Screenshot Image* - Export a screenshot of the graph window as a .png
 -   *JSON* - Export a JSON representation of the graph (described in detail [here](/au/gov/asd/tac/constellation/graph/docs/constellation-file-format.html))